AlexBHarley/deepstream.io-website/src/docs/client-js/datasync-record/readme.md

   typ: Boolean
   desc: True once the record has received its current data and emitted the `'ready'` event -
+  arg: hasProvider
+  typ: Boolean
+  desc: True once a listener accepts subscriptions to a record.
+Otherwise there are no active listeners.
+The `'hasProviderChanged'` event is proving the information whenever the values has been changed.
+-
   arg: isDestroyed
   typ: Boolean
   desc: True once the record has been discarded or deleted.
 The record would need to be retrieved again via `client.record.getRecord( name )